 Alanna is a 2015 recipient of a McKnight Fellowship in Dance and received the opportunity to commission a solo dance by Israeli choreographer, Idan Sharabi “Solo un poco.”
 In September 2018 Alanna co-produced a joint showcase of Sharabi’s work, sharing the solo alongside NY-based artist, Troy Ogilvie, in partnership with The PlaygroundNYC and Gibney Dance Center.

 Alanna is a 2016 recipient of a travel/study grant from the Jerome Foundation to participant in the New Waves!
 Festival in Port of Spain, Trinidad (dir.
 Makeda Thomas), studying Afro-Caribbean dance and culture.
-As a solo artist, Alanna has retuned to Trinidad and Tobago, commissioning a solo from Trinidadian choreographer, Jamie Philbert to premiere in 2019.
+As a solo artist, Alanna has returned to Trinidad and Tobago, commissioning a solo, Catharsis: Shift, Overcome, Rise (an excerpt of the evening length The Assimilation of My Tongue) from choreographer, Jamie Philbert (Trinidad/New York) which premieres in 2019.

-She is a proud graduate of Fiorello H. LaGuardia High School of Music & Art and Performing Arts and holds a BFA in Dance from The Juilliard School
+She is a proud graduate of Fiorello H. LaGuardia High School of Music & Art and Performing Arts (NY) and holds a BFA in Dance from The Juilliard School.